 Electronic Deposition of Theses: Guidance for Supervisors

-All PhD students who registered on programmes on or after 1 October 2012 are required to deposit an electronic version of their final corrected thesis alongside two hard bound copies.
+All PhD students who registered on PhD Programmes at the University are required to deposit an electronic version of their final corrected thesis.
 Electronic versions will be uploaded to the University's institutional repository (CentAUR) and will be available to be indexed and searched via the Internet.
 The following guidance is to instruct supervisors on their role in the process of theses deposition and includes:

 - The role of the supervisor